Fan blade

 High accuracy and repeatable measurements are required throughout the fan blades' product lifecycle to ensure peak engine performance.

-The fan blade has undergone significant changes over the years and is easily noticeable to travelers.
-From the small "clapper" design to the current modern composite blades, their primary purpose remains to generate thrust during take-off, cruise, and landing.
-These blades are essential for engine efficiency, as they propel air around the bypass in the most efficient manner possible.
+The fan blade has undergone substantial changes over the years and is readily discernible by travelers.
+From the tiny "clapper" design to the current modern composite blades, their primary purpose remains to generate thrust during take-off, cruise, and landing.
+These blades are essential for engine efficiency, as they propel air around the bypass most efficiently.
 The design of the airfoil, including the bow, sweep, twist, and lean, is engineered precisely, requiring high-quality tools like those available from ZEISS.

 Metal fan blades